escusado/quick-firebase-queue/README.md

 > *   The simulator can display different number of cell slicing config [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/Map.js#L7)
 > *   The number of drones and the pictures it can take can be changed [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/DroneSimulator.js#L16-17)
 > *   The speed of each Drone is assigned randomly between to ranges that can be changed [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/Drone.js#L11-14)
+> *   The map can return the next map cells in random order, the flag can be set [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/Map.js#L10)
 > *   Jobs for the map cells (adding more images) can be added [here](https://github.com/escusado/quick-firebase-queue/blob/master/bin/DroneDataProcessor.js#L8), there must be a matching script on the `workerScripts` folder

 ---